A fabulous adventure through the history of France, featuring the Loire Valley exquisite cuisine & fine wines.

 The Loire Valley known as “the Garden of France" is a fertile region where a rich farmland stretches on both sides of the Loire river, growing lots of veggies and fruits (apple, pears, berries, etc.).
 It's also well known for its mushrooms caves, its forest full of game (fall season), its ponds and river for freshwater fish, etc. Many desserts have been created in the Loire Valley such as Tarte Tatin – this delicious upside-down caramelized applet art – Cremet d'Anjou – a mix of whipped cream, whipped cottage cheese and whisked egg whites – Pithiviers – a puff pastry pie filled with almond cream…

-Tuesday and Thursday at 4:30pm, join Corinne in the Savigny guesthouse kitchen to experience the traditional French and regional cuisine.
+Twice in the week (Tuesday and Thursday) at 4:30pm, you will join Corinne in her kitchen to experience the traditional French and regional cuisine.
 Cooking classes are hands-on and taught in English.
 You will learn, you will cook, you will enjoy eating, and you will have fun!

-Corinne is a self-educated cook, trained by Michelin-starred Chefs for more than twenty years.
-Today her goal is to teach people to eat better through well-balanced menus prepared with organic fresh seasonal produce.
-She simplifies French cuisine recipes for home cooks.
+Corinne Preteur is a self-educated cook, who's been trained by Michelin-starred Chefs for more than twenty years.
+She is now a cooking instructor, running classes in English for foodie travelers.
+She teaches people how to eat better through well-balanced menus prepared with organic fresh seasonal produce.
+Her recipes celebrate the French cuisine simplified for home cooks.
 Her classes are accessible to amateurs and beginners.

 Each class lasts about 3 hours, the perfect time to prepare and to cook a well balanced menu including a starter, a main course, and a dessert.
 One class will celebrate fish of the Loire (sandre or similar), the second one: free-range organic chicken called « La Géline de Touraine ».
 Aperitif and tasting dinners accompanied by wine, mineral water, coffee or herbal tea follow each class.

-Morning pick up at your hotel or at the airport (to be confirmed).
-Transfer to Orléans.
+Morning pick up at your hotel in Paris.
+Transfer to Orleans.

-Afternoon guided walking tour to Orléans medieval quarter.
+Guided walking tour to Orléans medieval quarter before or after lunch.

 Day 2 (Tuesday): Visit to Langeais – Afternoon cooking class.